This story was updated on March 10, 2023. It discusses being a death doula.

 So that’s why it’s worth mentioning.
 Because Kim telegraphs unconsciously and immediately that death is part of life; that beauty can be found in those endeavours associated with death, that her work is something that a caring, interesting and very normal person can chose to do.

-Kim is a wife and mother.
+Kim is a wife and mother, as well as a death doula.
 She volunteers at her local school and enjoys being a part of her community.
 She has three children, the eldest of whom has just hit the challenging teen-age years.
 She is a proud Sutherland Shire girl, who moved there from the country when she was 10 and has never left.

 “This is where I made my life.
 My family and friends are here,” she explains.